Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Numerical simulation

-Figure \ref{simple loops PDF} shows the PDFs of loops with scale, defined as the square root of the area, in the energy injection and large- and small-scale energy dissipation ranges.
-For rectangular loops with the same area but different aspect ratios, although there are significant differences between the PDF curves, the normalized PDF curves overlap well, similar to the findings of \cite{Iyer2021}.
-When the aspect ratio of a rectangular loop reduces, the second-order moment decreases for small loops (Figure \ref{simple loops PDF} (c)) but increases for large loops (Figure \ref{simple loops PDF} (i)).
-For larger loops (Figure \ref{simple loops PDF} (h)), the normalized PDFs are close to the standard normal distribution.
-Note that for a small-scale loop, when its aspect ratio is large, the length of its width is close to the grid scale, so the PDF obtained from statistics may have significant errors due to numerical resolution.
+Figure \ref{simple loops PDF} shows the variation of the PDF and second-order moment of the circulation on a rectangular loop with varying aspect ratios within the range of energy injection and energy dissipation at both large and small scales.
+The scale of a loop is defined as $l_C = \sqrt{|A|}$, where $A$ is the area surrounded by the loop defined by (\ref{definition of area enclosed by loop}).
+For rectangular loops with the same area but different aspect ratios, Figure \ref{simple loops PDF} (a)-(c) shows that whether their scale is large or small, there are significant differences between the PDF curves, which implies a departure from the area rule.
+Figure \ref{simple loops PDF} (d) shows that when the aspect ratio of a rectangular loop reduces, the second-order moment of velocity circulation decreases for small loops, while for large loops, shown in Figure \ref{simple loops PDF} (f), the second-order moment of velocity circulation increases as the aspect ratio decreases.
+For medium loops, shown in Figure \ref{simple loops PDF} (e), as the aspect ratio decreases, the second-order moment of velocity circulation first increases and then decreases as the aspect ratio moves away from $1$.